aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/06-set-up-common-dev-network.md

 12. Select the checkbox next to **`AWSAdministratorAccess`**.
 13. Select **`Finish`**.

-Now you've enabled all users who are part of the Cloud Administrator group in AWS SSO administrator access to the Network AWS account.
+Now you've enabled all users who are part of the Cloud Administrator group in AWS SSO administrator access to the **Network - Prod** AWS account.

 ## 5. Determine IP Address CIDR Blocks

 If you're just experimenting and don't care which IP address CIDR block is used to build the centrally managed development VPC, you can move to the next step, [6.
-Provision Development VPC](#6-provision-development-vpc).
+Provision Development VPC]({{< relref "#provision-dev-vpc" >}}).

 Otherwise, if you have a formally assigned CIDR block to use, in this step you'll: